Creating an MCP Client: Connecting LLMs to the Real World

 import Anthropic from '@anthropic-ai/sdk';

-We import the necessary packages and the one that we didn't talk about yet is readline that provides an interactive command-line interface.
+We pull in the necessary packages.
+The one we haven’t mentioned yet is readline, which gives us an interactive command-line interface.

 Handling the Server Script Argument